 Create a compelling blog title

 You want to create a title that makes viewers want to click on your blog post.
-It should say what the blog is apart but in a way that piques your reader’s curiosity.
+It should say what the blog is about but in a way that piques your reader’s curiosity.

 You know what the blog post will be about, you know the main points you will cover and you have a great blog title.